pizzachip/grassFarm/README.md

 3. The System will use the fuzzy logic model to determine if a watering should take place and how long each station should water
 4. The System will allow users to provide feedback like "grass is too dry" that will tune the model

+## Weather API
+I've chosen to use Tomorrow.io.
+It's free API provides the data we need and has plenty of additional options should we want to track more weather variables in the future.

+## Environment variables
+Include a .env in the root directory with the following values.
+Don't forget to run source .env from the root before mixing and/or deploying to the device.

+Variable | Value Description
+TOMORROW_APIKEY | The API key from your tomorrow.io account
+NERVES_SSID | SSID of the wifi network you plan to deploy the device in NERVES_PSK | Wifi network password

 ## Targets

 Nerves applications produce images for hardware targets based on the